 Calories148 Per Serving

 Protein21g Per Serving

 1 package sliced white mushrooms

-1 (6.4-ounce) package frozen, cooked, nitrate-free turkey sausage links, thawed and chopped
+1 6.4-ounce package frozen, cooked, nitrate-free turkey sausage links, thawed

 1 3/4 cup liquid egg substitute

-Preheat oven to 350 degrees F. Spray a 12-cup muffin pan with cooking spray.
+Preheat the oven to 350˚F. Lightly spray a 12-cup muffin pan with cooking spray.

-In a medium nonstick pan, warm oil over medium-high heat.
-Add onions and mushrooms, stirring occasionally and sauteing until soft, about 10 minutes.
+In a medium nonstick pan, heat the oil over medium-high heat.
+Cook the onions and mushrooms for 10 minutes, or until soft, stirring occasionally.

-In small bowl, add egg substitute, skim milk, and pepper.
-Whisk together with a fork.
-Pour egg mixture into the muffin pan, again evenly dividing mixture into each muffin cup.
-Top each cup with cheddar cheese.
+In a small bowl, whisk together the egg substitute, milk, and pepper.
+Pour the egg mixture into the muffin cups.
+Top with the Cheddar.